Vijaya9418/HMI/README.md

 common aosp commands

-gettop - get the top aosp directory. example :- cd $(gettop)/framework/base croot - change the current directory to the root AOSP. mm - Build the package cgrep - only matches the source files in C/C++ language. jgrep - only matches the source files in java language. resgrep - only matches the XML file present in XML folder. godir - goto a directory having the provided file.
+gettop - get the top aosp directory. example :- cd $(gettop)/framework/base <br>

+croot - change the current directory to the root AOSP.<br>

+mm - Build the package.<br>

+cgrep - only matches the source files in C/C++ language.<br>

+jgrep - only matches the source files in java language.<br>

+resgrep - only matches the XML file present in XML folder.<br>

+godir - goto a directory having the provided file.<br>